Standard 3: Learning Environments

 Additional Comments:

-The Anxiety Module: High Level Concept document was created in collaboration with my client, Mr. Jennings, a mental health professional with over twenty years of experience in the mental health services.
-This concept document is the developmental framework for of the Anxiety Module which is hosted in a Moodle learning management system.
+The Anxiety Module: High Level Concept MS Word document was created in collaboration with my client, Mr. Jennings, a mental health professional with over twenty years of experience in the mental health services.
+This concept document is the developmental framework for the Anxiety Module, which is hosted in a Moodle learning management system.
 The Anxiety Module provides digital resources for coping with anxiety.
-We followed a Structured Skill Development and Support (SSDS) mental health model which breaks down to: Tell- (What, Why, When about use of a skill) Show- (How to do [modeling] the skill), Do- (Practice the Skill), Review (Discussion and Feedback).
+The client chose Structured Skill Development and Support (SSDS) as the assessment tool.
+The SSDS mental health model breaks down to: Tell- (What, Why, When about use of a skill) Show- (How to do [modeling] the skill), Do- (Practice the Skill), Review (Discussion and Feedback).
+The Learning Environments standard is met by creating the concept document, in collaboration with the client, whereby it was used as a roadmap for the development of the course.

 Artifact #2: